ourlifeloop/marketing/src/cms/training-faqs/how-do-i-make-a-maintenance-request-1.md

 ---
 question: " How do I make a transportation request?"
-answer: 'In the feature menu, click on the "Transportation" tab.
+answer: 'On the feature menu, click on the "Transportation" tab.
 Select "+ New Request" at the top right of your screen.
 This will open a new transportation request form on the right-hand side.
 Select who the request is for, the destination, the time, the type of request, the vehicle needed, the driver and